iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Introduction ADMM.md

 \end{aligned}
 $$

-which is exactly the same as the last term for the scaled lagrangian.
+which is exactly the same as the last term for the scaled Lagrangian.

 ---